bergrahm/brexit-comment-classifier/README.md

 ```
 $ python brexit.py
 ```
+*Note: please observe that the script creates a new file named "preprocessed-brexit.tsv".
+This file contains a smaller training set with higher levels of agreement between annotators.
+This is the file on which the script trains after filtering out uncertain documents.*

 Observe the confusion matrix provided to understand how well the classifier performed.
 If you used the data provided you should see around ... accuracy for this set of data.